devoidingreality/devoidingreality.github.io/ABOUT.md

 ##### Note: Certain names will have their contact information attached through a hyperlink.

-* [Shxme...?](https://namemc.com/profile/ShxmeTranquility.1) - **SHATTERED W�RLDʼS PORTRAIT** director, artist, scriptwriter.
+* [Shxme...?](https://namemc.com/profile/ShxmeTranquility.1) - **SHATTERED W�RLDʼS PORTRAIT** creator & director, artist, story.
 Any questions can be asked in Minecraft.
 Yeah bro just find me in Minecraft maybe you'll meet me in a server
-* [Ms. R (from “relojac”)](mailto:relojac00057@gmail.com) - **SHATTERED W�RLDʼS PORTRAIT** Co-director, composer.
+* [Ms. R (from “relojac”)](mailto:relojac00057@gmail.com) - **SHATTERED W�RLDʼS PORTRAIT** co-director, composer, voice actress for **Unrevealed Character**.
 Emails only.
 * [Mr. E (from “relojac”)](mailto:relojac00057@gmail.com) - Guest composer.
 Emails only.
+* [The Verboten One] - Who knows what they did
 * ??? - ???

+* [The Broken Script](https://modrinth.com/mod/the-broken-script) team, L0V3M1ST - Not directly affiliated with us, but certain Soundtrack tracks are covers, remixes or include motifs from this mod.

 ##### Footnote: hello pook there are ogspores in you're throat/ top 57 ogscule  :33333